Chakkarayumma

-Chakkarayumma is a 1984 Indian Malayalam film, directed by Sajan and produced by Jagan Appachan.
+Chakkarayumma is a 1984 Indian Malayalam-language film, directed by Sajan and produced by Jagan Appachan.
 The film stars Madhu, Srividya, Mammootty and Jagathy Sreekumar in the lead roles.
 The film has musical score by Shyam.
 The film was remade in Tamil as Bandham with Sivaji Ganesan and in Telugu as Bandham starring Shoban Babu.
 Both versions had Shalini reprising her role.